openxthinking/bullet-docs/docs/misc.md

 Q: What should I do when I'm finished working with you?

-A: If you don't need any more help from us, you can then delete our account (See how in the "Steps tab").
-This action cannot be undone.
+A: If you don't need any more help from us, you can then delete our account. (see how in the "Steps tab")

 #### **Steps**

-Delete our account:
+Delete our account: (⚠️ __This action cannot be undone__)
-- Log in as the store owner.
+1. Log in as the store owner.
-- From your Shopify admin, click Settings, and then click Plan and permissions.
+1. From your Shopify admin, click Settings, and then click Plan and permissions.
-- In the Collaborators section, click the collaborator's name.
+1. In the Collaborators section, click the collaborator's name.
-- In the Remove collaborator account section, click Delete collaborator account or Remove collaborator account.
+1. In the Remove collaborator account section, click Delete collaborator account or Remove collaborator account.
-- In the confirmation dialog, click Delete.
+1. In the confirmation dialog, click Delete.
 <!-- tabs:end -->